Colombia's Farc call for US release of Simon Trinidad

 - 2002: Alvaro Uribe elected president, promising tough line against rebels

 - Feb 2012: Farc announces end of kidnapping for ransom

 "This humanitarian gesture by the US would be an immense support to Colombia's peace."Sporadic clashes

 Earlier this week, at the start of peace talks in the Cuban capital Havana, leaders of the Marxist group declared a two-month unilateral ceasefire - the first in more than a decade.

-The Revolutionary Armed Forces of Colombia have been fighting against the government for half a century, in a conflict that has killed some 600,000 people.
+The Revolutionary Armed Forces of Colombia have been fighting against the government for half a century, in a conflict that has killed hundreds of thousands of people.